Birding Kyle Canyon

 The Spring Mountains, located northwest of town, rise from desert valleys at elevations below 2,000 ft to the summit of Mount Charleston at nearly 12,000 ft.
 The great range in elevation creates a great range of climate and several vegetation zones.
 The Spring Mountains are completely surrounded by desert, forming an island of montane habitat surrounded by a sea of desert scrub.
 This island of high-elevation vegetation provides habitat for montane species not found in the deserts around Las Vegas.
 In contrast to the desert, the mountains have a real winter, and the changing seasons and winter snowfall results in a range of birding opportunities.

-Kyle Canyon is one of the major canyons on the east side of Mount Charleston, and the Kyle Canyon Road provides easy access to a number of birding sites, but there are no particular hot spots.
+Kyle Canyon is one of the major canyons on the east side of Mount Charleston, and the Kyle Canyon Road provides easy access to a number of hiking and birding sites, but there are no particular hot spots for birds.
 The best way to bird the area is to drive the road, stopping to bird in different habitat types (be sure to pull off the road and watch the traffic), and walking the trails along the road.

-The Kyle Canyon Road starts in typical Mojave Desert scrub, climbs through a scrub-oak canyon and pinyon-juniper woodlands, and gets to the upper end of the yellow-pine belt where ponderosa pine, white fir, and aspen intermix at an elevation of almost 8,000 feet.
-The road ends in the bottom of a deep canyon surrounded by towering limestone cliffs and mixed pine-fir forests.
+Kyle Canyon Road starts in typical Mojave Desert Scrub, climbs through a scrub-oak canyon into the Pinyon-Juniper Woodlands, traverses a narrow band of Yellow Pine Forest, and gets to the Pine-Fir Forest mixed with quaking aspen at elevations near 8,000 feet.
+Roads end in a deep canyon surrounded by towering limestone cliffs.

 Pullouts along the Road.
-There are a number of pullouts along the road where you can stop, pull completely off the road, and watch and listen for birds.
+There are a number of pullouts along the road where birders can stop, pull completely off the road, and watch and listen for birds.
 In the desert zone, look for House Finch, Rock Wren, and Say's Phoebe.
-In the pinyon-juniper zone, look for Pinyon Jay, Spotted Towhee, and Blue-gray Gnatcatcher.
+In the pinyon-juniper zone, look for Juniper Titmouse, Pinyon Jay, Spotted Towhee, and Blue-gray Gnatcatcher.

 bird feeder in Kyle Canyon